The choice is yours

 Grief triggers are a funny thing.

 I tell people to anticipate the grief triggered by milestones.
-I take my own advice, so this year I anticipated the grief bursts.
+I take my advice, so this year I anticipated the grief bursts.
 My youngest daughter, Lucy, graduated high school.
 She was just 9 months old when her dad, Jim, died and her sister, Zelda was 4 years old.
-In recent years, we have lost my parents and my daughters’ paternal grandfather.
+In recent years, we have lost my parents and my daughter's paternal grandfather.
 There are many empty places at big events, so I anticipate grief triggers.
-I also anticipated grieving the end of chapter, as I prepare to become an empty nester.
+I also anticipated grieving the end of a chapter, as I prepare to become an empty nester.

 I was ready for the tears, but they did not come.
 I did tear up just a little at Lucy’s last play, but that was because she played Scout in To Kill a Mockingbird and the line “Hey, Boo” gets me every time.